Updated November 9, 2023

-Finance is the backbone of any business; be it a small vendor shop or an MNC.
-Thus, there is a demand for professionals who could understand the pulse of any business.
-They required passing through several professional courses and practical training which are extensively used for enhancing business efficiency, cutting expenses and increasing profitability.
-Thus Chartered Accountants are in huge demand that has the expertise of handling several business situations and allow the company to grow.
-The degree of Chartered Accountant degree is granted by several countries and has their own uniqueness.
-We will be discussing the degree of Chartered Accountant which is being provided by the Global and Region based Institutes.
+Finance is the backbone of any business, whether a small vendor shop or an MNC.
+Thus, there is a demand for professionals who can understand the pulse of any business.
+Extensive professional courses and practical training are required to enhance business efficiency, cut expenses, and increase profitability.
+Thus, Chartered Accountants are in huge demand and have the expertise to handle several business situations, allowing the company to grow.
+Several countries grant the Chartered Accountant degree, which has its uniqueness.
+We will discuss the degree of Chartered Accountants, which the Global and Region-based Institutes provide.

-ACA stands for Associate Chartered Accountant whereas ACCA stands for Association of Certified Chartered Accountant.
-This degree is given by the Institute of Chartered Accountant of England situated in Wales.
-The course structure is more or less adjacent with the accounting principles followed in the UK.
-The first one is the Chartered Accountant degree which one can be passed them in three years after completing 15 modules and added 2-3 years of experience.
-ACA course can be divided into three modules viz. certified level, Professional Level and Advanced level.
-Certified level constitutes the following principles such as Accounting, Assurance, Business and Finance, law, Management information, Principle of taxation.
-The Professional level constitutes Business Planning, Business Strategy, Audit and Assurance, Financial Accounting and Reporting, Financial Management and Tax Compliance.
-The advanced level includes Corporate Reporting, Strategic Business Management, and Case Study.
+ACA stands for Associate Chartered Accountant, whereas ACCA stands for Association of Certified Chartered Accountants.
+This degree is given by the Institute of Chartered Accountants of England situated in Wales.
+The course structure is more or less adjacent to the accounting principles followed in the UK.
+The first one is the Chartered Accountant degree, which can be passed in three years after completing 15 modules and adding 2-3 years of experience.
+ACA course is classified into three modules: certified, Professional, and Advanced.
+Certified level constitutes the following principles: Accounting, Assurance, Business and Finance, law, Management information, and Principle of taxation.
+The Professional level constitutes Business Planning, Business Strategy, Audit and Assurance, Financial Accounting and Reporting, Financial Management, and Tax Compliance.
+The advanced level includes Corporate Reporting, Strategic Business Management, and Case Studies.

-Association of Certified Chartered Accountant (ACCA) is also a Chartered Accountant degree which is given by the Association of Chartered Accountant with headquarters situated in London.
-The term charter in ACCA stands for Royal Charter which is referred as Royal Charter granted in 1974.
-The degree was given with the intention to give protection.
-They are fellow inspectors or auditors who need to pass through a series of procedures so as to carry out public practice engagements, must comply with additional procedures and must hold the certificates of carrying public inspection, audits etc. The exam also consists of 14 papers and is core values of integrity, accountability, diversity, innovations etc. It is accepted across 180 countries and the degree itself is a global degree.
-The qualification is based on international Accounting principles and is the key regulatory bodies of international accounting.
-ACCA has more than one hundred years of reputation of more than 7500 satisfied employers across the Globe.
-The three stages of ACCA are Applied knowledge (Diploma), Applied Skills (Advance Diploma) and essentials.
+Association of Certified Chartered Accountants (ACCA) is also a Chartered Accountant degree from the Association of Chartered Accountants with headquarters in London.
+The term charter in ACCA stands for Royal Charter, granted in 1974.
+The degree was given to give protection.
+They are fellow inspectors or auditors who must pass through a series of procedures to carry out public practice engagements, comply with additional procedures, and hold certificates for public inspections, audits, etc. The exam also consists of 14 papers and its core values of integrity, accountability, diversity, innovations, etc. The degree holds global recognition across 180 countries.
+The qualification is based on international Accounting principles and is also the key regulatory body of international accounting.
+ACCA has over one hundred years of reputation of more than 7500 satisfied employers across the Globe.
+The three stages of ACCA are Applied knowledge (Diploma), Applied Skills (advanced diploma), and essentials.

-Diploma consists of AB Accountant in Business, MA Management Accounting, FA Financial Accounting.
-Applied Skills consists of LW Corporate and Business Law, PM Performance Management, TX Taxation, FR Financial Reporting, AA Audit and Assurance, FM Financial Management.
-The last module i.e Essential consists of SBR Strategic Business Reporting and BL Strategic Business Leader.
-The course is highly recognized across the globe and holds an edge over ACA.
+The diploma comprises AB Accountant in Business, MA Management Accounting, and FA Financial Accounting.
+Applied Skills include LW Corporate and Business Law, PM Performance Management, TX Taxation, FR Financial Reporting, AA Audit and Assurance, and FM Financial Management.
+The last module i.e. Essential, consists of SBR Strategic Business Reporting and BL Strategic Business Leader.
+The course holds a high global recognition and possesses an edge over ACA.

 Below is the top 5 difference between ACA and ACCA :

-Both ACA vs ACCA are popular choices in the market; let us discuss some of the major Difference Between ACA and ACCA :
+Both ACA vs ACCA are popular choices in the market; let us discuss some of the major differences:

-- ACA was established in 1974 and ACCA is more than 100 years old Course.
-Both ACA vs ACCA are related to Finance and Public taxation and Auditing etc.
+- ACA was established in 1974, and ACCA is a more than 100 years old Course.
+Both ACA and ACCA are related to Finance and Public taxation, Auditing, etc.

-- ACCA is globally accepted as the course content is very advance and related to international accounting standards, Whereas ACA deals with the Accounting principles of England only.
+- Global acceptance of ACCA is due to its advanced course content and relevance to international accounting standards, whereas ACA focuses solely on the accounting principles of England.

 Here are some of the Comparison between ACA vs ACCA –

-This has a been a guide to the top difference between ACA vs ACCA.
-Here we also discuss the ACA vs ACCA key differences with infographics, and comparison table.
+Moreover, This has been a guide to the top difference between ACA vs ACCA.
+We also discuss the ACA vs ACCA key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –